sori424/sori424.github.io/_projects/4_project.markdown

 **H2: The number of crime occurrences changed in certain cities compared to 2019 which is related to COVID-19.**

 We analyzed this by the degree centrality of city graph.
-If the degree centrality of a certain city gets highers, than the certain city increase with the varous crime types.
-To figure out the correlationship with covid-19, we averaged the confirmed cases in Feb to Sep.
-Therefore, we find out that the city with increased degree centrality showed higher confirmed cases whereas city with decreased degree centrality showed lower confirmed cases.
+The increase of degree centrality of a certain city indicates that the certain city increases with the increase of crime types.
+To figure out the co-relationship with covid-19 and increased degree centrality, we calculated the average for the rate of increase or decrease compared to the previous month in Feb to Sep.
+Therefore, we find out that the city with increased degree centrality showed higher increasement rate of confirmed cases whereas city with decreased degree centrality showed lower increasement rate of confirmed cases.

 <div class="row justify-content-sm-center">